• Skip to primary navigation

 Make a Lava Lamp

-Lava lamps are super simple to make and the perfect take-home gift, as they are completely reusable with the addition of a bit more alka seltzer or an effervescent vitamin tablet.
-Children can make a beautiful display of different coloured lava lamps and take home their creations as a party favour.
+Lava lamps are super simple to make and the perfect take-home gift.
+They are completely reusable with the addition of a bit more Alka Seltzer or an effervescent vitamin tablet.
+Children can make a beautiful display of different-coloured lava lamps and take home their creations as party favours.

 Walk Over Oobleck